nmkettler/wpmcounter/README.md

-# wpmcounter
+# WPM Counter
-An application that tracks how fast you can type!
+A simple Java desktop application that tracks how fast you can type!